 The 5 Fastest Ways To Grow Your Bank Account, According To Experts

-The Federal Reserve recently approved the first interest rate increase in years, and interest rates are expected to rise more than once in 2022, which means it will cost more to borrow money.
+Inflation, measuring price growth over a year, hit a 40-year high in June 2022, and things are expected to rise even more in 2023, which means it may cost more to borrow money.
 Unlike in normal years, pricier loans probably won’t come with the tradeoff of higher savings yields this time around either.

 You can’t do your bank account any favors until you take inventory of what’s coming in and what’s going out of your financial life.